Predefined variables

 _s - variable of type str.
 The same as above.

-this - reference to object (variable) for which current member-function is called.
+this - reference to the variable for which current member-function is called.

 _command - command string of current thread.
 Type - lpstr.
 If thread started without command, it is 0.
 See also: mac, QM command line.